carlinbrr/book-social-network/docs/local-development.md

 ## 4. Access

-Once everything is running, you will be able to access to the system!
+Once everything is running, you are ready to use the system!
 The backend API will be accessible on http://localhost:8080 and frontend on http://localhost:4200.

+After logging in into the system, through Keycloak, you will be able to see the main page:

 ![...](images/local-development-access.png)